Why End of the Year Theme Days?

 Then for the rest of the day – math and writing – they get to make their own board game.
 They use any leftover materials, recycled goods, creative tools, to make their own game.
 There is so much math and creativity used in making your own game.
 They also have to think about direction writing when they are writing down the rules of the game.
 Students are so engaged in doing this all day.
 When they start to have finished their own games, they can play each other’s games!
 I also invite our older buddies to play games with us.
 It is truly amazing how engaged the students are with this task all day long.

-Crazy Clean Up and Cinema Days!
+End of the Year Crazy Clean Up and Cinema Days!

 The final two days are used to end our routines for the year and have the students take ownership in cleaning up their space and saying goodbye to the year.
 I have them read one final time and then organize the books from their book bags into our classroom library.
 They get to take home the nametag on their book bags.
 Then in math, they help organize the math materials and then play their favorite card game one last time.
 For writing, students get to take their writing folders home and look around the room for any more of their work on display or names around the room to take home.
 Everything needs to go home today because some students don’t bring backpacks on the last day of school.